floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

 == Evaluation and results

-// Evaluation and results of the proposed solution in the context of the use case
+// For each metric (coupling and cohesion), a boxplot with the results of the seven scenarios (@lourenco_silva_2023)

+#figure(
+  include("/figures/case-study/coupling.typ"),
+  caption: [Coupling]
+) <coupling_results>

+// Maybe also for each scenario, a plot with the total cohesion/coupling/...

 == Discussion